SergPerep/tasklist/readme.md

 Library [zxcvbn by dropbox](https://github.com/dropbox/zxcvbn) checks passwords on signup page.
 It discourages people to use common passwords and accepts only those that are at least moderate strength.

 ### Sessions over tokens
 The app uses session-cookies to remember users and grant them access to their own collection of projects and tasks.
-The token-based authentication methods were also considered but they seem less secure, more bulky and to shine best in server-to-server interaction.
+The token-based authentication methods were also considered but they seem less secure, more bulky and shine best in server-to-server interaction.

 [Express-session module](https://github.com/expressjs/session) was used to implement sessions.